 ENERGY STAR certified residential telephones, on average, are 40% more efficient than conventional products.
-If all cordless and corded residential telephones sold in the United States were ENERGY STAR certified, the energy cost savings would grow to $40 million each year and 635 million pounds of annual greenhouse gas emissions would be prevented, equivalent to the emissions from more than 60,000 vehicles.
+If all cordless and corded residential telephones sold in the United States were ENERGY STAR certified, the energy cost savings would grow to more than $100 million each year and 1.3 billion pounds of annual greenhouse gas emissions would be prevented, equivalent to the emissions from more than 125,000 vehicles.

 Earning the ENERGY STAR means products meet strict energy efficiency guidelines set by the US Environmental Protection Agency.
 Home electronics that have earned the ENERGY STAR deliver exceptional features, while using less energy.
-Saving energy helps you save money on utility bills and protect the environment by reducing greenhouse gas emissions in the fight against climate change.
+Saving energy helps you save money on utility bills and protect the climate by reducing greenhouse gas emissions.

 What Else Should I Look for When Shopping for Cordless Telephones?